Why Lateral Movement Is the Tightest Chokepoint

 > ```

 In the [[Three Akira Intrusions Compared|Akira intrusions]], this pattern generated 16 cases in a single operational queue.
-Every command the operator ran through WmiExec produced this artifact.
-The operator used it to:
+The operator used WmiExec for password resets (`net user [svc_account] [password] /dom`), RDP enablement, firewall rule writes, and discovery commands.
+Every one of them produced the same artifact.

 |---|---|---|